alhockly/Spotify-OLED/README.md

 5. create a spotify api app by logging in to https://developer.spotify.com/dashboard/applications with your spotify account
 6. replace details in Spotify-OLED.py with app credentials from spotify and modify screen variables to suit resolution, spi/i2c etc.
 7. copy spotify-oled.service from the repo to /etc/systemd/system/ and run `sudo systemctl enable spotify-oled.service` (You can also replace `enable` with `start` or `status` for manual starting/stoping the service)
+8. It maybe be nessesary to `sudo chmod +x Spotify-OLED.py` for the autostart to work...
+I cant remember exactly what I did